Menu

 Chairs: Ray Swanson, MD & Nicholas Gabriel Gonzalez Perez, student

-• Complex 1 sustains microglial activity in inflammation - Luca Peruzzottti-Jametti, MD, PhD, University of Cambridge
+• Halting smouldering neuroinflammation through immunometabolic modulation of microglia - Luca Peruzzottti-Jametti, MD, PhD, University of Cambridge

-• APOE4 exacerbates plaque-induced microglial reactivity and lipid metabolism - Lance Johnson, PhD, University of Kentucky
+• Locked in Lipid: How APOE4 Reprograms Microglia and How PLIN2 Might Set Them Free - Lance Johnson, PhD, University of Kentucky

 Chairs: Ray Swanson, MD